Mohammed-Umaru/demo-repo/README.md

 #DEMO

-Some Description has been installed
+Some Description has been installed!